Complete Bose-Einstein condensation in the Gross-Pitaevskii regime: Introduction and main results

 Moreover, it has been shown in \cite{LS,NRS} that the ground state of (\ref{eq:ham0}) exhibits Bose-Einstein condensation in the one-particle orbital $\ph_0 (x) \equiv 1$ on $\Lambda$.
 In other words, if $\psi_N$ is a normalized ground state vector for (\ref{eq:ham0}), and if $\gamma_N^{(1)} = \tr_{2,\dots , N} |\psi_N \rangle \langle \psi_N|$ denotes its one-particle reduced density, it was proven in \cite{LS} that

 as $N \to \infty$ (for example, in the trace-norm topology).
-Actually, the results of \cite{LSY,LS} were more general and also applied to non-translation invariant bosonic systems in the Gross-Pitaevskii regime, where particles are trapped in a volume of order one by an external confining potential.
+Actually, results in \cite{LSY,LS} were more general and also applied to non-translation invariant bosonic systems in the Gross-Pitaevskii regime, where particles are trapped in a volume of order one by an external confining potential.
+For rotating gases similar results have been obtained in \cite{LS2}.
+In fact, following the arguments of \cite{LS}, it is also possible to give a bound on the rate of the convergence (\ref{eq:cond0}), which is, however, very far from optimal.